American Airlines loses bid to block union vote

-(Reuters) - American Airlines, Inc lost a court battle in its effort to block a union election vote by nearly 10,000 passenger service agents.
+(Reuters) - American Airlines, Inc lost a court battle in its effort to block a vote by nearly 10,000 passenger service agents on whether to unionize.

-The appeals court ruling reverses an earlier decision by District Judge Terry Means in Fort Worth, Texas that blocked the agents’ union election from going forward.
+The pilots are expected to authorize a strike later this week, escalating a long-running labor dispute that has already created serious flight delays at the nation’s No.3 carrier and a public relations nightmare for AMR Corp.

-The Communications Workers of America, which is seeking to represent the agents, welcomed the appellate court’s ruling and said in a statement the agents had been prevented from a voting on whether to organize “for far too long.”
+The Communications Workers of America, which is seeking to represent the agents, welcomed the latest ruling and said in a statement the agents had been prevented from a vote on whether to organize “for far too long.”

 The CWA also represents reporters at Reuters News.